dadooda/elapse/README.md

 Usage
 -----

-The most common use is the "stacked" (or "unnamed") mode.
+The most common use case is the "stacked" (or "unnamed") mode.
 In stacked mode you invoke `Elapse.start` and `Elapse.took` without arguments:

 ~~~
 puts "Fetching page (url:'#{url}')"; Elapse.start